 - Morally questionable means.
 E.g., a corporate campaign or a lobbying effort could be more effective if it employs tactics that involve lying, blackmail, or bribing.
 However, many (if not most) people find such actions unacceptable, even if they lead to positive consequences.
 Since cost-effectiveness estimates only inform us about the consequences, they may provide incomplete information for such people.

 - Subjective moral assumptions in metrics.
 To compare charities that pursue different interventions, some charity evaluators assign subjective moral weights to various outcomes.
 E.g., GiveWell assumes that the "value of averting the death of an individual under 5" is 47 times larger than the value of "doubling consumption for one person for one year."
-If such assumptions were hidden, resulting estimates could be misleading to readers who would make different moral choices.
+Readers who would use different moral weights may be mislead by results of such estimates if they don't examine such subjective assumptions and only look at the results.
 GiveWell explains their approaches to moral weights in GiveWell (2017).

 Health interventions are often measured in disability-adjusted life-years (DALYs) or quality-adjusted life-years (QALYs).
 These can make analyses misleading, especially when people treat them as if they measure all that matters.
 For example: